mayankcubastion1/mcp-server/README.md

-# MCP Server
+# XMCP

-This repository contains a [Model Context Protocol (MCP)] server exposing selected HRMS portal APIs over HTTP so they can be safely consumed by LLM and chatbot applications.
+XMCP is a [Model Context Protocol (MCP)] server exposing selected HRMS portal APIs over HTTP so they can be safely consumed by LLM and chatbot applications.

 ## Features